Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions: Supplemental Material 1: Summary of analytic results for the NLO coefficient functions

-For transverse photons, the tensor structure of the hard factor is more complicated, as shown in Eq.\,\eqref{eq:HLOij_T}, and the contraction with the WW gluon TMD results in the following expressions for the $f_1$ and $f_2$ functions in the NLO coefficient function:
+For transverse photons, the tensor structure of the hard factor is more complicated, as shown in Eq.\,(3) in the letter, and the contraction with the WW gluon TMD results in the following expressions for the $f_1$ and $f_2$ functions in the NLO coefficient function: